 Factual Reporting: MOSTLY FACTUAL

-Founded in 1982, the American Foreign Policy Council (AFPC) is a non-profit dedicated to providing information about foreign policy, which is largely chaired by conservatives and officials that served in conservative Presidential administrations.
-The current President is Herman Pirchner, Jr. with Newt Gingrich serving as a board member.
+Founded in 1982, the American Foreign Policy Council (AFPC) is a non-profit dedicated to providing information about foreign policy, primarily chaired by conservatives and officials who served in conservative Presidential administrations.
+The current President is Herman Pirchner, Jr., with Newt Gingrich as a board member.

 Funded by / Ownership